thirdgen88/ignition-docker/docs/README.md

         -d kcollins/ignition:latest

 Once the gateway starts, you should be able to see the designated local time in the _Environment_ section of the Gateway Status Overview Webpage.

+## Multi-Architecture Builds

+The 8.0 image now supports both `arm64` and `armhf` architectures.
+This means you can now run the Ignition or Ignition Edge containers on your Raspberry Pi (among other ARM-based devices).
+They've only been tested on 32-bit builds of Raspberry Pi OS, but should work well on other 32-bit ARM platforms.
+Use the same image tags you use normally--it will automatically pull the image appropriate for your architecture from Docker Hub.

+> **NOTE:** Regarding the Ignition 7.9.x branch, there is currently an issue with the AdoptOpenJDK JDK8 build that we're using that leaves the JVM without a JIT compiler and reduces performance significantly when running on aarch32/armhf.
+Track that issue [here](https://github.com/AdoptOpenJDK/openjdk-build/issues/1531).
+Once it is resolved and performance is normal, I'll enable the `armhf` build for `kcollins/ignition:7.9`.
+The 8.0 image uses JDK11 and is unaffected by this particular issue.

 ## License